vgreg/vgreg.github.io/research/index.rst

 [`Available on SSRN <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3060094>`__]

-    We study price formation around earnings announcements for S&P 1500 stocks from 2011 to 2015 using high-frequency, order-level data.
-We find that price discovery takes place in the after-hours market and is complete before the opening auction, or by 10 a.m. for stocks that have no after-hours trades.
-Initial price reactions occur upon the arrival of the first trades and are explained by earnings surprises, not by liquidity-taking order flow, consistent with the theoretical view that news can incorporate prices instantly.
+    We study price formation in the after-hours market following earnings announcements for S&P 1500 stocks from 2011 to 2015 using high-frequency, order-level data.
+Price discovery is generally complete before the opening auction, or by 10 a.m. for stocks with no after-hours trades.
+    Initial price reactions following announcements are explained by earnings surprises, not by liquidity-taking order flow, consistent with the theoretical view that prices can incorporate news instantly.
 Moreover, sophisticated liquidity providers are active and profitable at that time.
-Despite fast price discovery, we find significant price drifts following big surprises in the after-hours market, which we relate to theoretical work on information processing.
+We find significant price drifts following big surprises in the after-hours market, which we relate to theoretical work on information processing.

 Inverted Fee Venues and Market Quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~